secureblue/secureblue.dev/content/FAQ.md

 QubesOS is a security-oriented desktop operating system based on Fedora Linux and the Xen hypervisor for those who want to use virtualization to isolate and compartmentalize.
 You can use and make templates to run various operating systems inside of "qubes".
 Isolation between different qubes is significantly stronger than the isolation between apps in traditional desktop operating systems, so QubesOS can fill certain security needs better than secureblue.
 For example, untrusted files can only compromise the qube that the file is opened in.

 secureblue is a Linux operating system with known security holes filled and proactive exploit mitigations in place.
-It does not focus on virtualization, and does not involve qubes or templates whatsoever. secureblue also places emphasis on usability, while QubesOS is commonly agreed to have a steep learning curve.
+Virtualization does work on secureblue, but that is not its focus; secureblue lacks [several virtualization features](https://www.qubes-os.org/doc/) that QubesOS has. secureblue also places emphasis on usability, while QubesOS is considered by many to have a steep learning curve.

 There [is interest](https://github.com/QubesOS/qubes-issues/issues/9755) for a secureblue template in QubesOS, but secureblue relies on Wayland which QubesOS does [not yet support](https://github.com/QubesOS/qubes-issues/issues/3366).